-As the disease progresses, a liver biopsy is often needed to determine how much damage has occurred.
+As the disease progresses, a liver biopsy may be needed to determine how much damage has occurred.
 Under local anesthesia, a slender needle is inserted through the right lower chest to extract a small piece of liver for microscopic analysis.

 Because PBC advances slowly, patients often have no symptoms for many years.
 Initial treatment for PBC is aimed at reducing symptoms when they occur.
 Itching can be controlled by drugs such as Questran.
 Bile is usually reabsorbed into the bloodstream from the large intestine, and goes back to the liver to be reused.
 Questran binds up bile in the intestine, allowing it to be eliminated with the stool instead.
 This helps to reduce the build-up of bile in the body.